NCAR/dart-web-ref/content/tutorials/clm-dart.md

 diagnostic steps required for a simple global assimilation run using CLM5.
 It is intended to be performed after the completion of the more general [DART tutorial](https://docs.dart.ucar.edu/en/stable/theory/readme.html) which covers the fundamental concepts of the Ensemble Kalman Filter used within DART.
-The tutorial provides fundamental concepts unique to a CLM assimilation, and provides the user with guidance on how they might set up a custom CLM assimilation to suite their own research needs.
+This tutorial provides fundamental concepts unique to a CLM assimilation, and offers some guidance to set up a custom CLM assimilation to suite the user's own research needs.

 The CLM5-DART tutorial is bundled with [DART](https://github.com/NCAR/DART.git).